LUSAS-Software/LUSAS-API-Examples/README.md

 - `grasshopper/` – Rhinoceros Grasshopper examples
 - `docs/` – Additional documentation

-    Browse each folder to read more about each interaction method.
+    Browse each directory to read more about each interaction method.

 ## Prerequisites